Victor Cohn Prize for Excellence in Medical Science Reporting

 TO SUBMIT AN ONLINE APPLICATION OR NOMINATION

-Nominators and candidates may submit materials at http://casw.submittable.com/submit during the submission window that opened January 1.
+Nominators and candidates may submit materials at http://casw.submittable.com/submit during the submission window beginning January 1.
 Letters of support may be uploaded either as part of the nomination package or via a separate submission form provided for recommenders.

 About Victor Cohn